The team

 Maddy helped set up Cinema Rediscovered in 2016 and has been Festival Producer ever since, overseeing the festival development and delivery from partnerships and sponsorships to guest liaison and the touring programme.

 She is a producer of film events, talent and people with extensive experience of advocating for the cinema sector.
-She joined Watershed 15 years ago and currently leads on major cinema programmes, the Film Hub South West as part of BFI Film Audience Network as well as a portfolio of talent development activity.
-She has directed several international Europa Cinemas Audience Development Innovation Labs including Bologna in Italy and is currently Vice-President of Europa Cinemas.
-Follow her on Twitter @cineredis & @MaddyProbst.
+She joined Watershed 15 years ago where she is now Head of Film overseeing various projects including the cinema, the Film Hub South West as part of BFI Film Audience Network as well as a portfolio of talent development activity such as BFI Film Academy.
+She has directed several international Europa Cinemas Audience Development Innovation Labs including Bologna as part of Il Cinema Ritrovato, was Vice-President of Europa Cinemas (2014 – 2022) Follow her on Twitter @cineredis & @MaddyProbst and talk to her about partnerships, sponsorships and submitting pitches.

 maddy.p@watershed.co.uk